CUTLER-H2020/Draxis-map-layers-kibana-plugin/README.md

 ## Installing plugin

-- log in into you server
+- log in into your server
 - cd your_kibana_installation_path
 - if you are using docker run: docker exec -it { container_name } bash
 - install plugin by running: bin/kibana-plugin install https://github.com/CUTLER-H2020/Draxis-map-layers-kibana-plugin.git